the-chrisB/Portfolio/README.md

 **Accomplishments**

-- [Wrote and published manuscripts [Click] (https://scholar.google.com/citations?user=dXEaLE4AAAAJ&hl=en&oi=ao)
+- [Wrote and published manuscripts] (https://scholar.google.com/citations?user=dXEaLE4AAAAJ&hl=en&oi=ao)
-- Was awarded a one month collaboration (August 2022) with the Environmental Molecular Sciences Laboratory at [Pacific Northwest National Laboratory
+- Was awarded a one month collaboration (August 2022) with the Environmental Molecular Sciences Laboratory at [Pacific Northwest National Laboratory]
   (https://doi.org/10.46936/ltds.proj.2022.60408/60008497, Contract No. DE-AC05-76RL01830)
 - Currently in collaboration with  commercial wineries in California and Washington State who use one of my Shiny apps that is deployed over a cloud server for quantitative prediction and monitoring of phenolic compounds in red wine